 The Council employs 6,235 people delivering services from various sites around the county with the main administrative centre at County Hall, Mold.
 Services include council tax, education, housing, planning, refuse services, social services, trading standards and transport.
 A breakdown of the profile of the workforce is provided in Appendix 2.
-Data in 2023 shows that the majority of Council employees are female 75.99% compared to 24.01% males.
-Detailed annual workforce information reports are published on the Council website.
+Data in 2023 shows that most Council employees are female 75.99% compared to 24.01% males.

-The equal pay audit completed in March 31st 2022 shows that the gender gap between men and women in the Council is 13.71% (mean) and 22.45% (median).
-This is an increase from our last Strategic Equality Plan published in 2020 in which the pay gap was 13.1% (mean) and 20.88% (median).
-The data for 2023 was not available at the time of writing this Plan.
+The equal pay audit completed on March 31st, 2023, shows that the gender pay gap between men and women in the Council is 12.76% (mean) and 19.69% (median).
+This is a decrease from our last Strategic Equality Plan published in 2020 in which the pay gap was 13.1% (mean) and 20.88% (median).
 The full details of our annual Equal Pay Audit is published annually on our website and can be found here.